UK Policy Framework for Health and Social Care Research

 The policy framework applies to health and social care research involving patients, service users or their relatives or carers.
 This includes research involving them indirectly, for example using information that the NHS or social care services have collected about them.

-The Health Research Authority and the health departments in Northern Ireland, Scotland and Wales have developed the policy framework following public consultation.
+The Health Research Authority and the health departments in Northern Ireland, Scotland and Wales have developed the policy framework following a public consultation.
 It replaces the separate Research Governance Frameworks in each UK country with a single, modern set of principles for the whole UK.

 We welcome your comments on the framework, which will help us improve future versions; and any examples of where you have used the framework as part of your work.
 Please send any feedback to the Policy Framework mailbox.